drduh/macOS-Security-and-Privacy-Guide/README.md

 1. Select **Quit Firmware Utility** to close the Firmware Password Utility.
 1. Select Restart or Shutdown from the Apple menu in the top-left corner.

-The firmware password will activate at next boot.
+The firmware password will activate at the next boot.
 To validate the password, hold `Alt` during boot - you should be prompted to enter the password.

 The firmware password can also be managed with the `firmwarepasswd` utility while booted into the OS.
 For example, to prompt for the firmware password when attempting to boot from a different volume: